OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 General Terms and Conditions

-Last updated: 4 January 2018
+Last updated: 1 February 2019

-**“XING”** means the service as described below (including all applications) and/or the provider of this service, XING SE (together with XING S.à r.l. in those cases listed in Section A.6.6 below).
+**“XING”** means the service as described below (including all applications) and/or the provider of this service, XING SE.

 A. General Terms and Conditions for the use of the XING service

-The XING service is rendered via websites (e.g. xing.com, xing.de, xing-events.com, kununu.com, lebenslauf.com, bewerbung.com), a number of different sub-domains and domain aliases, and via mobile applications (“apps”), background applications, web services and third-party-site integrations (e.g. iFrame).
+The XING service is rendered via websites (e.g. xing.com, xing.de, xing-events.com, kununu.com, lebenslauf.com, bewerbung.com, hallofreelancer.com), a number of different sub-domains and domain aliases, and via mobile applications (“apps”), background applications, web services and third-party-site integrations (e.g. iFrame).
 All websites, sub-domains, aliases, mobile applications, background applications, web services and third-party-site integrations provided by XING and where XING is available are hereinafter referred to as **“XING Websites”**.

 The XING service applications include, in particular, contact and communication forums (hereinafter referred to as **“social network”**) for which the user can obtain membership, an **“events platform”** and an **“employer review platform”**.
 Some of the XING applications may appear under other brand names or by using other XING Websites.